BudEcosystem/Tansen/README.md

 3. The above points could likely be resolved by scaling up the model and the dataset.
 For this reason, I am currently withholding details on how I trained the model, pending community feedback.
 4. I am releasing a separate classifier model which will tell you whether a given audio clip was generated by Tortoise or not.
 See `tortoise-detect` above.
 5. If I, a tinkerer with a BS in computer science with a ~$15k computer can build this, then any motivated corporation or state can as well.
 I would prefer that it be in the open and everyone know the kinds of things ML can do.

-### Diversity

-The diversity expressed by ML models is strongly tied to the datasets they were trained on.

-Tortoise was trained primarily on a dataset consisting of audiobooks.
-I made no effort to balance diversity in this dataset.
-For this reason, Tortoise will be particularly poor at generating the voices of minorities or of people who speak with strong accents.

-## Looking forward

-Tortoise v2 is about as good as I think I can do in the TTS world with the resources I have access to.
-A phenomenon that happens when training very large models is that as parameter count increases, the communication bandwidth needed to support distributed training of the model increases multiplicatively.
-On enterprise-grade hardware, this is not an issue: GPUs are attached together with exceptionally wide buses that can accommodate this bandwidth.
-I cannot afford enterprise hardware, though, so I am stuck.

-I want to mention here
-that I think Tortoise could be a **lot** better.
-The three major components of Tortoise are either vanilla Transformer Encoder stacks or Decoder stacks.
-Both of these types of models have a rich experimental history with scaling in the NLP realm.
-I see no reason to believe that the same is not true of TTS.

-## Acknowledgements

-This project has garnered more praise than I expected.
-I am standing on the shoulders of giants, though, and I want to credit a few of the amazing folks in the community that have helped make this happen:

-- Hugging Face, who wrote the GPT model and the generate API used by Tortoise, and who hosts the model weights.
-- [Ramesh et al](https://arxiv.org/pdf/2102.12092.pdf) who authored the DALLE paper, which is the inspiration behind Tortoise.
-- [Nichol and Dhariwal](https://arxiv.org/pdf/2102.09672.pdf) who authored the (revision of) the code that drives the diffusion model.
-- [Jang et al](https://arxiv.org/pdf/2106.07889.pdf) who developed and open-sourced univnet, the vocoder this repo uses.
-- [Kim and Jung](https://github.com/mindslab-ai/univnet) who implemented univnet pytorch model.
-- [lucidrains](https://github.com/lucidrains) who writes awesome open source pytorch models, many of which are used here.
-- [Patrick von Platen](https://huggingface.co/patrickvonplaten) whose guides on setting up wav2vec were invaluable to building my dataset.

-## Notice

-Tortoise was built entirely by me using my own hardware.
-My employer was not involved in any facet of Tortoise's development.

-If you use this repo or the ideas therein for your research, please cite it!
-A bibtex entree can be found in the right pane on GitHub.